 2.1 History and Organization of the Spitzer Project

 The Spitzer Space Telescope began life as the Shuttle Infrared Telescope Facility (SIRTF) at the NASA Ames Research Center in 1971.
 The early history and subsequent development are described in detail by G. Rieke (2006, “The Last of the Great Observatories,” Univ.
-Arizona Press) and by M. Werner et al. (2004, ApJS, 154,1).
+Arizona Press) and by R. Rottner (2017, “Making the Invisible Visible”, NASA SP-2017-4547).
 Key milestones in this history are:

-1991 SIRTF selected as highest priority space astronomy mission for the 1990’s by the decadal review panel.
+1991: SIRTF selected as highest priority space astronomy mission for the 1990’s by the decadal review panel chaired by John Bahcall.

-November 1993 Adoption of warm launch architecture of SIRTF.
+November 1993: Adoption of warm launch architecture for SIRTF.